priestjim/chef-openresty/README.md

 configuration file such as AIO support for Linux kernels >= 2.6.22, IPv6 support and CPU worker affinity.

-The NGINX service will be managed with init scripts installed by the cookbook.
+The NGINX service can be either managed with SYSV init style scripts that are already included in the cookbook or you can define your own.
+You only have to define the service resource used for notifications (like `runit_service[nginx]` or `service[nginx]`) and optionally a recipe to be included in the convergence flow (like `openresty::service_init` or `my_openresty:::service_runit`).

 The cookbook generates various include files (.inc) that are available for inclusion in standard NGINX site definition files via the `#include` directive.
 Look in the